Fake News is the Hallmark of Human Civilization

 - We write lengthy celebratory histories of how narrative, visual and sonic forgery evolved over the centuries.

 - We abhor a society in which writers are only allowed to write the truth, painters are only allowed to paint the truth, and so on.
 All writers would write the same stories and all painters would paint the same paintings.
+In free societies they are instead encouraged to write and paint about imaginary things.

 - The human mind seems programmed to distort truth and to enjoy falsehood, and to reward as geniuses those who do it best